Sesame Beginnings: History of the line

 Sherrie Westin, Executive Vice President comments: "Our own research showed that Sesame Street videos were among those frequently viewed by the under two set, in spite of the fact that the content and curriculum of Sesame Street is designed for ages 2-5.
 With the Sesame Beginnings DVDs, we're providing parents and caregivers of children under two with content specifically designed to use media as a tool to further adult/child interaction."

 The same "underviewing" of Sesame Street is what had earlier inspired show producers to add in the very young-targeted Elmo's World segment.

-The concept of the Sesame Street cast as babies was not entirely new, as "baby-ized" versions of characters were available as toys since 2002.
+The concept of the Sesame Street cast as babies was not entirely new, as infant versions of characters were available as toys since 2002.
 Many likened the line to previous series like Muppet Babies.

+Supporting Research

+In 2007, researchers at the University of Michigan conducted a study on the efficacy of different infant-directed videos to promote parent-child interaction.
+Sesame Beginnings was included in this research and findings showed that it helped promote interaction by educating parents on how to optimize interaction with their children.
+After co-viewing sessions of Sesame Beginnings, parents were found to interact more with their infants.
+These post-viewing interactions were also measured to be of higher quality.

 Controversy and criticism

 The production of DVDs and other screen-based media for children under the age of two is extremely controversial.
-The American Academy of Pediatrics recommends that children under two be kept away from screen media and Sesame Beginnings has been criticized by a number of early childhood development experts who point to research suggesting that television viewing by babies can harm language development and sleep patterns.
+The American Academy of Pediatrics recommends that children under two be kept away from screen media and Sesame Beginnings has been criticized by a number of early childhood development experts who point to research suggesting that television viewing by infants can harm language development and sleep patterns.
 An April 23, 2006 article in The Washington Post quoted Harvard Medical School psychologist Susan Linn as saying "There is no evidence that media is beneficial for babies, and they are starting to find evidence that it may be harmful.
 Until we know for sure, we shouldn't risk putting them in front of the television."

 Sesame Street Kids’ Guide to Life has countered such criticism by pointing to their partnership with Zero to Three, a respected American nonprofit child-development and advocacy organization, to produce the DVDs and also that they were extensively researched and tested by respected experts in childhood development.
-However, one of Zero to Three's original founders, noted pediatrian T. Berry Brazelton, was among the signatories of a letter of protest that was submitted to Zero to Three calling on the organization to disassociate itself with the project.
+However, one of Zero to Three's original founders, noted pediatrician T. Berry Brazelton, was among the signatories of a letter of protest that was submitted to Zero to Three calling on the organization to disassociate itself with the project.